Upper & Lower Blepharoplasty

 The initial consultation with your surgeon is very important.
 The surgeon will need your complete medical history, so check your own records ahead of time and be ready to provide this information.
 Be sure to inform your surgeon if you have any allergies; if you’re taking any vitamins, medications (prescription or over-the-counter), or other drugs; and if you smoke.

-In this consultation, your surgeon or a nurse will test your vision and assess your tear production.
+In this consultation, your surgeon will examine you to ensure you are a good candidate.
 You should also provide any relevant information from your ophthalmologist or the record of your most recent eye exam.
 If you wear glasses or contact lenses, be sure to bring them along.

 You and your surgeon should carefully discuss your goals and expectations for this surgery.
 You’ll need to discuss whether to do all four eyelids or just the upper or lower ones, whether skin as well as fat will be removed, and whether any additional procedures are appropriate.